 Co-production with local government and the creation of a Welsh Public Service

 The Covid pandemic has demonstrated that local authorities are our most effective arm of government in terms of policy delivery, whether in the fields of public health, education, or economic intervention.
-Accordingly, we will seek a new collaborative relationship between the Welsh Government and the 22 Welsh unitary authorities on the basis of co-production in policy creation and delivery.
+Accordingly, we would seek a new collaborative relationship between the Welsh Government and the 22 Welsh unitary authorities on the basis of co-production in policy creation and delivery.
 In our first term, and as we press ahead with recovering from Covid, this new relationship will be especially important for the delivery of our education, housing and employment policies.

-We will create a network of Government Regional Offices headed by Chief Regional Officers responsible for coordinating the delivery of our national spatial strategy.
+We would create a network of Government Regional Offices headed by Chief Regional Officers responsible for coordinating the delivery of our national spatial strategy.
 In the Valleys and Arfor this role will be overseen by our new development agencies for these regions.

-The Welsh Government’s Academi Wales will become a National School of Public Management and Governance, attached to the Welsh University sector.
+The Welsh Government’s Academi Wales would become a National School of Public Management and Governance, attached to the Welsh University sector.
 It will have an increased budget, a Board of Directors to include the Permanent Secretary and an independent Chair.
-It will develop an international research programme related to small country governance and enter into partnership arrangements with other management schools such as the John F. Kennedy School of Government at Harvard, and France’s École nationale d’administration (ENA).
+It would develop an international research programme related to small country governance and enter into partnership arrangements with other management schools such as the John F. Kennedy School of Government at Harvard, and France’s École nationale d’administration (ENA).